How to Plan a Month of Content in 30 Minutes

 Minutes 21–30: Fill Out a Simple Calendar

-✅ Add CTAs where relevant (e.g., link to lead magnet, book a call)
+✅ Add CTAs where relevant (link to guide, book a call, etc.)

-Boom!
-You just planned your next month of content in less time than it takes to doom-scroll LinkedIn.
+Boom.
+You just planned your next month of content faster than your morning scroll on LinkedIn.

 Tips to Make It Even Faster

-Keep a running idea list: When ideas strike, jot them down so you’re not starting from scratch.
+Keep a running idea list: Capture ideas in real-time so you’re never starting from scratch

 The Bottom Line